lukes/ISO-3166-Countries-with-Regional-Codes/README.md

 These lists are the result of merging data from two sources, the Wikipedia [ISO 3166-1 article](http://en.wikipedia.org/wiki/ISO_3166-1#Officially_assigned_code_elements) for alpha and numeric country codes, and the [UN Statistics](http://unstats.un.org/unsd/methods/m49/m49regin.htm) site for countries' regional, and sub-regional codes.

 The [International Organization for Standardization (ISO)](http://www.iso.org/iso/english_country_names_and_code_elements) site provides partial data (capitalised and sometimes stripped of non-latin ornamentation), but sells the complete data set as a Microsoft Access 2003 database.
 Other sites give you the numeric and character codes, but none seemed to also include the UN-maintained regional codes in their data sets.
+I took data that is all publicly available already, just not in a single and ready-to-use form.
+After making a pretty complete merge, I figured I should polish it up and make the data available to others.

 ### What's available?